This article is valid for both new plans (purchased on or after June 2, 2026) and legacy Private Email plans (purchased before June 2, 2026).

 Type: TXT Record | Host: default._domainkey | Value: should be generated and copied in your Namecheap account by following these steps

 NOTE: An SPF record can have several ‘include’ parts.
 Please remember that if the domain has a few SPF records with the same Hostname, they interfere with each other work and none of the email services work properly.
-If you would like to use a few email services for sending emails and therefore, you should have several SPF records for your domain, please make sure that these records are consolidated into one by following this guide.
+If you would like to use a few email services for sending emails and, therefore, to have several SPF records for your domain, please make sure that these records are consolidated into one by following this guide.

 As for CNAME records with host "autodiscover" and "autoconfig" and the SRV record, these records enable email clients (Microsoft Outlook, Thunderbird, etc. ) to automatically discover and configure access to your email accounts.